Contextuality with vanishing coherence and maximal robustness to dephasing: Analytical derivation of the robustness to depolarization and dephasing

 The demand that there is a noncontextual ontological model for this operational theory forces a relation upon these three parameters.
 The derivation of this relation is well explained in Ref.~\cite{DAVID1} and culminates in solving a rather extensive linear system, and is given by the inequality

 If a data table parameterized as in Table \ref{Table1} satisfies this condition, then it can be explained by a generalized noncontextual ontological model, otherwise it cannot.

-In our quantum experiment, described in Fig.~\ref{Fig1}, we find that the inferential equivalence \ref{equiv} is satisfied and that we can write the three parameters in the data table as functions of $\theta$ and $r$.
+In our quantum experiment, described in Fig.~1 of the main text, we find that the inferential equivalence \ref{equiv} is satisfied and that we can write the three parameters in the data table as functions of $\theta$ and $r$.
 To do so, first note that the depolarizing noise acts on the effects of the scenario such that

 where $\mathbb{1}$ is the $2\times2$ identity matrix.
 This allows us to compute the statistics of our experiment for depolarized measurements in Table \ref{Table2}.

 By comparing the two tables we can write $s$, $c$, and $\epsilon$ as functions of $\theta$ and $r$: